-The life of groups offers a vital counterpoint to society’s overemphasis on individualism; a consequence of the now dysfunctional hero myth that has dominated Western culture.
-The course will provide a transpersonal framework for engaging the life and dynamics of a group, as well as practical coaching in the design and leading of groups.
-The first part consists of six weekends over seven months.
+Part 1 consists of six weekends over seven months.
 The focus will be on the how rather than the what of leading.
-Coaching will be used to balance learning to develop an imaginative and empowering context with the practical competences of skilful group facilitation.
+Coaching will be used to balance learning and to develop an imaginative and empowering context in the practical competences of skilful group facilitation.

-- increase your range of group facilitation skills.
+• increase their range of group facilitation skills

 This training is for: counsellors, psychotherapists, coaches, trainers and those who have group work experience and are facilitating or planning to facilitate workshops and training courses.
 It is suitable both for those who wish to incorporate a facilitation element in their work and for experienced trainers who wish to refine their skills.

-The learning method will model a teaching style of mixing theory and experience to foster ‘inside-out’ learning in which participants’ understanding is intimately connected to experience.
+The learning method will combine theory and experience to foster ‘inside-out’ learning in which participants’ understanding is intimately connected to experience.
 We will attempt to situate ourselves in the gap between experience and the language we use to describe or reflect on it.
 This gap is a liminal space that fosters empathic attunement and creative response.